chryz-hub/chryz-hub.github.io/.github/ISSUE_TEMPLATE/invitation.md

 <!---
 Invitation will be sent for the GitHub Organization soon.
 We look forward to having you part of our community :nerd_face:
+Contributing to open source is not only on codes, its about bringing up ideas, collaborating, communicating, and adding values and rendering help and support
 -->

 Please invite me to the GitHub Community Organisation.